 When it comes to treating gum disease, surgery can be avoided when Periolase is used as a complement to a deep cleaning of the gums.
 This safe laser removes the bacteria which causes the infection and creates a sterile environment for rapid healing.

-Dr. Joe and Dr. Jason are trained and experienced to use the LANAP protocol for the most productive results.
+Dr. Joseph Tartagni is a certified LANAP® dentist and is trained and experienced to use the LANAP protocol for the most productive results.
 With no surgery required, the procedure involves less pain and less downtime.
 No cut.
 No sew.
 No fear!

 Gum disease is primarily a result of genetics or poor oral hygiene.
 Usually, patients can prevent gum disease by brushing and flossing twice a day and by keeping a good schedule of cleanings and exams.